NeojungianTypology/NJTI-4/Test-EN.md

-# NJTI-4-EN
+# NJTI-4-EN - A four factor neuropsychological personality test in English
 by Christian Johansson <christian@neojungiantypology.com>

 ## Abstract

 Personality-systems based on Jungs theories have received a lot of criticism over the years but is still popular.
 We create a test motivated by the neurobiology of personality and make interpretations of Jungs theories and explores if we can create a test that fulfills formal requirements.
-Our aim is to make motivated physical reductions to biology of mental constructs related to individual differences in personality in philosophy, psychology, sociology and anthropology.
+Our aim is to make motivated physical reductions to biology of mental constructs related to individual differences in personality.

 ## Answer-options